annelaure-blog/technicalwriting/editing-tools.markdown

 Tools to embed testing and interactive code in your documentation :
 - Codepen

-All static websites generators : https://jamstack.org/generators/
+If you need more options, here are a website with all static websites generators : [https://jamstack.org/generators/](https://jamstack.org/generators/)